Guide · 13 minute read

 TCPA (US)

 TCPA restrictions apply when you send SMS to leads.
 Notification SMS going to you is not regulated by TCPA.
-If you later want to text the lead back, that is a separate compliance question and requires their prior express consent.
+If you later want automated lead follow-up by SMS, that is a separate compliance question and requires their prior express consent.
 TCPA violations carry fines of $500 to $1,500 per message.

 A2P 10DLC (US) and EU sender registration